ChatGPT Terms of Service Explained for Businesses: Updated Terms

 Just like any purchase, using SaaS requires having a binding legal contract between the SaaS vendor/provider and the customer/user.
 This contract sets out the terms and conditions of the software subscription and regulates the relation between a software provider/vendor and a customer who is subscribing to use the online software.
 In practice, SaaS Agreements have various names, such as Master Agreement, Subscription Agreement, End-user License Agreement (EULA), and (SaaS) License Agreement, etc. The naming of the contract may vary, but there are generally speaking certain contracts that govern the same specific item.

-Thus, when speaking of “SaaS contracts and documents” it refers to the legal agreements and documentation involved in a subscription of SaaS.
+When speaking of “SaaS contracts and documents” it refers to the legal agreements and documentation involved in a subscription of SaaS.
 Generally, these contracts and documents outline the following items:

 - the terms and conditions of service provision,